-Quick Feral Cat Shelters
+Ideas for Quick Feral Cat Shelters

 My Temporary Outdoor Cat Shelter

-Put some layers of straw or dried grass down below where you set the shelter, and cover the top with heavy branches, brush, and possibly a good sized rock to keep it in place.
-To get the cat inside, stick her food and water in there before you leave.
+Put some layers of straw or dried grass down below where you set the shelter.
+Cover the top with heavy branches, brush, and possibly a good sized rock to keep it in place.
+To get the cat inside, pop her food and water in there before you leave.

-I know that won’t last long term since the Styrofoam turns to junk pretty fast, but it at least provides a warm and insulated shelter for emergencies with something you can generally pick up at a gas station for under three to five bucks.
+I know that won’t last long term since the Styrofoam turns to junk pretty fast.
+But it at least provides a warm and insulated shelter for emergencies with something you can generally pick up at a gas station.
+And all for under three to five bucks.

-Quick Outdoor Cat Shelter Ideas:
+Quick Outdoor Feral Cat Shelter Ideas:

 - These People Suggest Using Anything – This page has information about setting up some simple shelters for feral cats, including where to put them so the cats will actually use the shelter and how to set up a safe winter outdoor cat shelter and feeding station.

-- This Page Has Instructions For A Simple Homemade Shelter – The simple cat shelter instructions located on this page can be made with things most people can get for less than $20 close to home, if you don’t have most of it lying around already.
+- This Page Has Instructions For A Simple Homemade Shelter – The simple feral cat shelters instructions located on this page can be made with things most people can get for less than $20 close to home, if you don’t have most of it lying around already.
 I like the fact that this shelter is built with a way to keep out rain and a level of insulation that simply providing a cut up bin or something won’t handle.
 It is still simple enough for anyone to make with five minutes and a couple of those huge plastic bins.